||2 months ago|

 No config changes will be effective until you computer is rebooted or the optimus-manager service is restarted.

-You can also add your own Xorg options in
+You can also add your own options to the auto-generated Xorg config by editing the files at

-/etc/optimus-manager/xorg-nvidia.conf.
-Anything you put in those files will be written to the “Device” section of the auto-generated Xorg configuration file corresponding to their respective GPU mode.
+Anything you write in those files will be copied to one of the "Device" sections of the auto-generated Xorg configuration at

 If you need the display manager to run some specific commands to set up the display (to force a particular resolution, for instance), you can write them to

-Finally, if you need to run some specific code prior to enabling or after disabling the nvidia graphics card (for example, to manually enable the card if bbswitch is not supported), you can write the commands to
+Finally, if you need to run some specific commands prior to enabling or after disabling the nvidia graphics card (for example, to manually enable the card if the available power management methods are not supported), you can write them to

 See the FAQ section in the Wiki.